nicobast/locusmental_wp1_tasks/README.md

 ## For the Animations
   * The animations are pre-rendered and stored in the project directory: .\Media\Videos\1080x60.
   * You need to either download the animations or clone them with the repository.
-* If you want to render the animations from the animation-cued-visual-search.py script:
-  * The rendered videos will be stored in the same location (.\Media\Videos\1080p60).
-  * After rendering, select the videos you want to use and rename them sequentially from 1 to 18, otherwise you need to adjust the code in the task

 ## Before running the task
   * Create folders in your project directory if not existing data\cued_visual_search\logging_data